-Artificial Intelligence is widely regarded in the computer game industry as the area where the most development will be made in the coming decades.
+Artificial intelligence (AI) is widely regarded in the computer game industry as the area where the most development will be made in the coming decades.
 This course equips students for a career in the rapidly growing game industry.
-Students will gain knowledge and skills in AI techniques that also apply to other domains, such as business planning and engineering.
+You will gain knowledge and skills in AI techniques that also apply to other domains, such as business planning and engineering.

 Outline

-Unit 1: Introduction to Game AI This unit discusses the kind of AI used in game development, presents the model of game AI and explains the AI engine structure.
+Unit 1: Introduction to Game AI discusses the kind of AI used in game development, presents the model of game AI, and explains the AI engine structure.

-Unit 2: Movement Algorithms and Steering Behaviour This unit presents some kinematic movement algorithms.
+Unit 2: Movement Algorithms and Steering Behaviour presents some kinematic movement algorithms.
 It discusses the problems related to the steering behaviour of objects and presents some solutions.

-Unit 3: Coordinated Movement and Motor Control This unit discusses the concepts related to coordinated movements and motor control mechanisms.
+Unit 3: Coordinated Movement and Motor Control discusses the concepts related to coordinated movements and motor control mechanisms.

-Unit 4: Pathfinding.
-This unit presents the main pathfinding algorithms used in game development (i.e., A*, Dijkstra).
+Unit 4: Pathfinding presents the main pathfinding algorithms used in game development (e.g., A*, Dijkstra).

-Unit 5: Advanced Pathfinding This unit presents advanced techniques for pathfinding in complex situations.
+Unit 5: Advanced Pathfinding presents advanced techniques for pathfinding in complex situations.

-Unit 7: Advanced Decision-Making Systems This unit discusses the implementation of advanced decision-making behaviour, such as goal-oriented behaviour, reasoning and coordinating.
+Unit 7: Advanced Decision-Making Systems discusses the implementation of advanced decision-making behaviour, such as goal-oriented behaviour, reasoning, and coordinating.

-Unit 8: Introduction to Learning Mechanisms This unit introduces board game theory and discusses the implementation of some key algorithms, such as minimax and negamax.
+Unit 8: Introduction to Learning Mechanisms introduces board game theory and discusses the implementation of some key algorithms, such as minimax and negamax.

-Unit 9: Random Number Generation and Minimaxing This unit discusses the basic concepts of learning mechanisms and presents some algorithms for implementing action prediction, decision learning and reinforcement learning.
+Unit 9: Random Number Generation and Minimaxing discusses the basic concepts of learning mechanisms and presents some algorithms for implementing action prediction, decision learning, and reinforcement learning.

 Learning outcomes